 Evaluating Franchise Brands

-Evaluate a franchise's reputation, financial stability, and franchisee success by digging deeper.
-Review the franchisor's disclosure document, talk to existing franchisees, and assess their marketing and operational strategies to get the full picture.
+Evaluate a franchise's reputation, financial stability, and franchisee success.
+Review the franchisor's disclosure document, talk to existing franchisees, and assess their operational and marketing support.

 Considering Your Budget and Financing